na-na-hi/renget/archive/2f8so.md

 \>"Weak human!
 Weak human!
 Fneheheh!
 \>"Zenny!
 Give us your zenny!"
 \>The smaller Izuchi have their own black bandanas and are keen to back up their superior.
 Such is the way with them, you know.
-\>Right now, however, you have to slump back against your cart and look like you're about ready to piss yourself.
-"Please!" you cry out, lifting a hand pathetically.
+\>Right now, however, you have to slump back against your cart and look like you're about ready to piss yourself.%% "Please!" you cry out, lifting a hand pathetically.
 "D-Don't hurt me!"
-\>The Great Izuchi trails his tail along the ground, letting the sharp, scaly end of it rasp noisily against the stone and dirt.
+%darkgreen%\>The Great Izuchi trails his tail along the ground, letting the sharp, scaly end of it rasp noisily against the stone and dirt.
 \>"You pay toll like good little human, we won't hurt you."
 \>He lets out a hiss and throws an arm forward before cocking a wicked claw at you.
 \>And you fumble about in your robes, doing your best to look at him without looking like you're looking at him.
-\>He's coloured the large tufts over his eyes black to match the scales just below them but aside from that and his jewellery and voice, he seems like just another Great Izuchi.
+\>He's coloured the large tufts over his eyes black to match the scales just below them but aside from that and his jewellery and voice, he seems like just another Great Izuchi.%%
 "H-Here..."
-\>You haltingly pull out a string of zenny and toss it over at the bandit.
+%darkgreen%\>You haltingly pull out a string of zenny and toss it over at the bandit.
 \>He catches the loop with a claw and brings it up to his head, tapping at the coins with another claw to count them.
 \>The two smaller Izuchi sneer at you and one approaches your cart.
 \>"Maybe we take more!"